Comics studies: Conferences

 Although presentations dedicated to comics are commonplace at conferences in many fields, entire conferences dedicated to this subject are becoming more common.
 There have been conferences at SAIC (International Comic Arts Forum, 2009), MMU (The International Bande Dessinée Society Conference), UTS (Sequential Art Studies Conference), Georgetown, Ohio State (Festival of Cartoon Art), and Bowling Green (Comics in Popular Culture conference), and there is a yearly conference at University of Florida (Conference on Comics and Graphic Novels).
 Additionally, there is an annual Michigan State University Comics Forum, which brings together academics and professionals working in the industry.
 Notable regularly held movable conferences include the Comic Art and Comics Area of the Popular Culture Association of America and the conference of the International Society for Humor Studies.

 The International Comic Arts Forum (ICAF), begun in 1995 at Georgetown University, has been described as one of the earliest academic initiatives for the study of comics.
 The German Gesellschaft für Comicforschung (ComFor, Society for Comics Studies) has organized yearly academic conferences since 2006.
-The Comics Arts Conference has met regularly since 1992 in conjunction with San Diego Comic-Con International and WonderCon.
+The Comics Arts Conference has met regularly since 1992 in conjunction with San Diego Comic-Con and WonderCon.
 Another important conference is the annual International Graphic Novels and Comics Conference held since 2010 organized by British academics.
 This conference has been held in conjunction with the longer running International Bande Dessinée Society conference.
 Comics Forum, a UK-based community of international comics scholars, also holds an annual conference at Leeds Central Library; the first was held in 2009.